bmwcarit/Emma/doc/readme-vis.md

 ## Examples
-After the Image Summary has been created with emma.py and the memStats CSV files were saved to the directory `../[PROJECT]/results/memStats`, it can be visualised using:
+After the Image Summary has been created with `Emma.py a` and the memStats CSV files were saved to the directory `../[PROJECT]/results/memStats`, it can be visualised using:

     :::bash
-    python emma_vis.py --project ..\<PROJECT> --dir ..\[PROJECT]\results --quiet --overview
+    python Emma.py v --project ..\<PROJECT> --dir ..\[PROJECT]\results --quiet --overview

 ### Calling Graph Emma Visualiser
 <!-- We use onerror to make images visible when viewing the content using GitHub Pages etc. on the other side reading the markdown file using an editor should kept intact -->